acg/alangrow.com/content/blog/how-many-consonant-pairs.html.md

 Of all possible pairs of consonants you could start a word with, how many are actually valid in the English language?

-The question came up at a party during a disappointing Ouija board session where the spirits conjured gibberish like "QHPEV."
-Someone wondered aloud how difficult it was to pick a valid pairs of consonants at random.
-Instinctively, we felt that most of them were invalid.
+The question came up at a party, during a disappointing Ouija board session where the spirits conjured gibberish like "QHPEV."
+Someone wondered aloud how difficult it was to pick a valid pair of consonants at random.
+We suspected most were invalid.

 This is a nice little problem for the unix text processing toolset.
 I used the [2006 Scrabble Tournament Word List](https://norvig.com/ngrams/TWL06.txt) because `/usr/share/dict/words` contains many proper names and non-words.
 To get the count: